Exam Proctoring Guidelines

 Proctors must download exam materials 1-2 business day prior to exam appointments and store exam materials in a secure location.
 Downloading the exam materials in advance ensures the following:

-1. If a download error occurs or questions arise, there will be time for the proctor to reach out to the faculty member so the issue can be corrected and/or the proctor's questions can be answered.
+1. If a download error occurs or questions arise, there will be time for the proctor to reach out to the instructor so the issue can be corrected and/or the proctor's questions can be answered.

-2. If UNC Online Exam Proctoring is unavailable (i.e., system goes down) students will still be able to take their exams because the proctor already has the exam materials available (i.e., downtime for UNC Online Exam Proctoring does not impact the university's learning management system such as: Blackboard, Moodle, etc.).
+2. If UNC Online is unavailable (i.e., system goes down) students will still be able to take their exams because the proctor already has the exam materials available (i.e., downtime for UNC Online does not impact the university's learning management system such as: Blackboard, Moodle, etc.).

-If an online exam requires a password, proctors must not share exam passwords with students.
+If an online exam requires a password, proctors are prohibited from sharing exam passwords with students.
 Proctors must request for student to turn away from the computer screen when passwords are entered.